Supporting teenagers with attention deficit hyperactivity disorder (ADHD)

 Your child’s support plan might include:

-- help to build independence
+- strategies to help your child build independence

-- help to develop friendships
+- strategies to help your child develop friendships

-- adjustments at school to support learning
+- adjustments at school to support your child’s learning

-- help to study at home
+- strategies to help your child study at home and manage their time

 The support plan should also consider what works for your family.